alvierahman90/notes2web/readme.md

   - `tags` --- A YAML list of tags which the article relates to - this is used for browsing and also searching
   - `title` --- The title of the article
+  - `uuid` --- A unique identifier used for permalinks.
+More below.

 - notes2web indexes [ATX-style headings](https://pandoc.org/MANUAL.html#atx-style-headings) for
   searching